opprop/checker-framework-inference/README.md

 `checkers.inference.solver.PropagationSolver` and `checkers.inference.solver.SolverEngine` are real solvers
 at the moment.

-Omiting the solver will create an output that numbers all of the annotation positions in the program.
+Omitting the solver will create an output that numbers all the annotation positions in the program.

-`checkers.inference.solver.DebugSolver` will output all of the constraints generated.
+`checkers.inference.solver.DebugSolver` will output all the constraints generated.